With all the regulatory approvals in place, it appears Dow Chemical and DuPont are ready to close their massive merger.

 The new organization said it will split into three separate companies focused on agriculture, specialty products, and materials.

 Other mega-mergers like Syngenta/ChemChina and Bayer/Monsanto are expected to be finalized by the end of 2017.
-Chris Narayanan, president and CEO of Gladius Aratrum, thinks these mergers in agriculture will set up opportunities.
+Chris Narayanan, CEO of C.R.
+Narayanan & Co., thinks these mergers in agriculture will set up opportunities.